Introduction

 let id: string|null

-let handle: string|null
+let username: string|null

 if (auth.ok) {